 "The way to shape an evangelical counterculture is not simply to march on Washington, to get involved in the political process at the precinct level, to descend en masse on congressional offices, to engage in public confrontation that the media delight to cover, or to launch boycotts.
 All such efforts have their indispensable place and time, but they do not nurture a deeply rooted counterculture.
 It must rise instead in the churches, in the prayer meetings, in members turning out by the hundreds and thousands and tens of thousands seeking renewal, in so many cars suddenly parked near a local church that once again the world becomes curious about what is taking place in those forsaken sanctuaries, and gives credence to the rumor that God is alive in the history of our times.
 It must root in changed lives, in members whose new birth 40 years ago is no longer the only referent wherein God became alive for them, in a neighborly interest in townspeople that makes others think that the crucified risen Jesus may indeed still have hands and feet today."
-(Carl F.H.
-Henry in Citizen Christian, p62

-The following two books are both by evangelical Christians who take quite opposite views on the subject of the Judeo-Christian basis of our nation.
+The following two books are both by evangelical Christians who take quite opposite views on the subject of the Judeo-Christian basis of our nation:

-Mark Noll One Nation Under God Gary Amos Defending the Declaration
+One Nation Under God by Mark Noll Defending the Declaration by Gary Amos